 “Steve Low has definitely worked hard at getting that balance back, for people to feel safe where they are, and to focus on what we need to focus on.”

 “It’s still chaotic, but in a different way.
 In an organized way,” she laughs.

-As she learns the ropes, and helps steady the ship even during the pandemic, Falk is gaining in confidence and understanding of addiction.
+As she learns the ropes and helps steady the ship even during the pandemic, Falk is gaining confidence and understanding of addiction.
 Besides the Seagram’s plant, Aurora is one of the three largest employers in the Gimli area with over 65 staffers on the payroll.
 She has spoken at the local Chamber of Commerce, explaining what they do at the centre.

 “The stigma towards people suffering from this illness is big out there,” she says.
-“But the people who come here are our brothers and sisters, our aunts and uncles, our neighbors and our friends.
+“But the people who come here are our brothers and sisters, our aunts and uncles, our neighbours and our friends.
 Addiction is not prejudiced.”

 As she helps others understand the help being offered at Aurora, she, too, is learning her role in that help.

 “When I started, I was extremely fearful to speak to any of the members.
 I didn’t know what I could say.
 What I should say.
 I mean, I didn’t know a lot.
 I didn’t want to set anybody off.”

 Two years into her career at Aurora, she’s “very comfortable talking with them and meeting them right where they are at.”

 “It’s a huge thing that they came here.
 Just even a simple good morning, with a smile, that’s what I can offer them.
 I can’t offer them counselling.
 But I can sit there and talk to them just like I’m talking to anybody.
 That’s what I can offer them.”

 That kind of person is so important to have at a facility that teaches people to trust after years of being on the outside of that level of honesty.
 Tracy sees it as her chance to welcome people back into the fold of human kindness and love.